The stock market is an exciting yet enigmatic place.

 Imagine that there was a second fish market right next to the first one, but this "Secondary Fish Market" is where Itamae (sushi master-chefs) and home cooks alike can buy and sell fish amongst themselves.
 These fish were bought from the fishermen earlier that day.

 A knowledgable chef can buy a fish they believe to be undervalued and sell it for a higher price for a profit in homes of using this gain to buy a better fish.
 Everyone is trying to get the best catch of the day for the best price possible.
-However, at the end of the day the overall value of the fish is based on the repudation, abilities, and expectations of the fisherman that caught it.
+However, at the end of the day the overall value will be based on the repudation, abilities, and expectations of the fisherman that caught it.
 This is the Stock Market.

 The next time you're on our platform feeling a little overwhelmed by the idea of investing, imagine that you are Chef Nobu searching for that perfect tuna on the secondary fish market.
 Ask yourself "What makes the perfect tuna?"